Saket-Upadhyay/Random-Student-Selector-in-Python-with-Web-Interface/README.md

 # Random-Student-Selector-in-Python-with-Web-Interface
 v0.1

+*This Project is hosted live from 'master' branch to https://random-student-name-generator.herokuapp.com/ *

 Python program with Flask API to select random student / data from provided .csv file

 Python3

 =======================/ DATA IN CSV FILE /=====================

 The data in the csv file should be in following fashion :

 Serial Number,Roll Number,Name of Student